 - Sweep or vacuum regularly, to remove loose dirt which can scratch your floor.
 Note: We do not recommend vacuums that have a beater bar since it can visibly damage your flooring surface.
 Additionally, we do not recommend electric brooms with hard plastic bottoms with no padding as use may result in discoloration and deglossing. - Wipe up spills as soon as possible.
-Never use highly abrasive scrubbing tools on any laminate floor.
-Clean your floor routinely using Bruce® Hardwood and Laminate Floor Cleaner. - Do NOT use detergents, abrasive cleaners, or "mop and shine" products.
-These products may leave a dull film on your - Laminate flooring, like other types of smooth floors, can become slippery when wet.
+Never use highly abrasive scrubbing tools on the floor. - Clean your floor routinely using a cleaner such as Bruce® Multi-Surface Cleaner Do NOT use detergents, abrasive cleaners, or "mop and shine" products.
+These products may leave a dull - film on your floor.
+Hybrid Resilient, like other types of smooth floors, can become slippery when wet.
 Allow time for floor to dry after washing.
 Immediately wipe up wet areas from spills, foreign substance, or wet feet.